aai-institute/tfl-pydata2024-pydvl/slides/slides.md

 ---
 theme: default
-title: Data valuation and attribution
+title: Data valuation for machine learning
 info: |
   ## A primer on data valuation and attribution
   Some examples of how to attribute data sources and how to value data in your projects